Langtang Vallay Trek

 Mountains in Langtang

 Langtang Valley is inside the Langtang National Park in the Rasuwa district of Nepal.
-It is about 120 km north of the Kathmandu Valley, making it one of the closest treks from the capital city of Nepal.
+It is approximately 120 km north of them, making it one of the closest treks from Nepal’s capital city, Kathmandu Valley.
 Langtang Valley shares its border with Tibet, so the people of Langtang, Langtangpas, follow Tibetan Buddhism.
 It lies in the Himalayan region and is renowned for its stunning mountain views, including those of Langtang Lirung and Ganesh Himal.

 You can reach Langtang Valley by road.
-A public bus from Kathmandu operates daily and takes you to Syabrubesi, the starting point of the Langtang Trek.
-The fare will be around USD 10 to USD 15.
+A public bus from Kathmandu runs daily to Syabrubesi, the starting point of the Langtang Trek.
+The fare will be around USD 10-15.
 You can also hire a private jeep if you are a group.
-Depending on your mode of transportation, it will take about 5 to 7 hours to reach Syabrubesi from Kathmandu.
+Depending on your mode of transportation, it takes approximately 5 to 7 hours to reach Syabrubesi from Kathmandu.

 Langtang Valley Trek Route Guide